rsyslog/rsyslog/source/rainerscript/functions/rs-int2hex.rst

 .. note::

-   When a negativ integer is given the return value will be the `Two's complement <https://en.wikipedia.org/wiki/Two%27s_complement>`_ of the input number.
+   When a negative integer is given the return value will be the `Two's complement <https://en.wikipedia.org/wiki/Two%27s_complement>`_ of the input number.